 Château La Coste vineyard is one of the unique vineyards in Provence.
 It’s not all just about the wines and the vines, either.
 Visitors can go on an architectural walk that includes works of art by artists such as Tracey Emin and Frank Gehry.
 Chateau la Coste vineyard will have any wine- or architecture-loving Instagrammer’s heart beating a little bit faster.

 Provence and the Wisteria Blooms

 Provence is a place of contrast.
 Contrast and colours.
-Magnificent flowers are in bloom throughout the year, with the Wisteria blooms in the springtime are a firm favourite among Instagrammers.
-Wildflowers and herbs flourish all year round in Provence – brilliant yellow Mimosas in winter, blood red Poppies in the springtime and lavish fields of purple Lavender during the summer months.
+Magnificent flowers are in bloom throughout the year, with the Wisteria blooms in the springtime being a firm favourite among Instagrammers.
+Wildflowers and herbs flourish all year round in Provence – brilliant yellow Mimosas in winter, blood-red Poppies in the springtime and lavish fields of purple Lavender during the summer months.
 The South of France is the place to be for anyone eager to capture that perfectly Instagram snap.